panda898/Open-discord-n-log-Power-Automate-/README.md

 step 7:on your keybord click "ctrl v"

 step:to run to code on the top of your sreen you will see the ">" when you see it you will see "Run" click it and done!
+--end of how-to--

+thxs for downloading/seeing this github file!,

+powered by power automate!
+maked by the backrooms (dragon_red79)#8564 (discord)

+COPYING IS NOT ALOWED OR ACTING LIKE YOU MAKED THIS!,

+thx for your time!